 This kind of attack is called a Sybil attack, and it’s a real danger for most decentralised networks — with no barrier to entry, a malicious actor can simply start up an overwhelming amount of nodes and gain control of (or simply spy on) the network.

 Sybil war: Session’s market-based Sybil resistance

 ‘Sybil resistance’ is why the cryptocurrency element is important.
-There’s a financial barrier (in the form of a $LOKI cryptocurrency staking requirement) to starting up a Loki Service Node, making it prohibitively expensive for an attacker to start up enough nodes to execute a Sybil attack on Session’s network.
+There’s a financial barrier (in the form of a $OXEN cryptocurrency staking requirement) to starting up a Oxen Service Node, making it prohibitively expensive for an attacker to start up enough nodes to execute a Sybil attack on Session’s network.

 The long version:

 On many decentralised networks, starting up a new node is as simple as turning on your PC (or renting a VPS), installing the network’s node hosting software, and turning it loose onto the network.
 This makes it relatively simple for a third party to start up dozens or even hundreds of nodes and conduct a Sybil attack.